jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/forth-month/MinutesForMeetingForWorshipConcernForBusiness.rst

-         `Molly`_ mentioned that the Meeting House has a lockbox code and Friends can get inside using the code, handing behind screen. `Joyce`_ encouraged to go over for possible locations for library and work with `Linda`_ and look at artectech report.
+         `Molly`_ mentioned that the Meeting House has a lockbox code and Friends can get inside using the code, handing behind screen. `Joyce`_ encouraged to go over for possible locations for library and work with `Linda`_ and look at architect report.

-   f. `Education Committee`_
+   f. `Education Committee`_ Committee

-       `May`_ potluck view of First Day video as
+      For the May potluck we will be viewing the First Day video the Young Friends have been filming the past few months with the subject matter of Jesus's Mircles.

-   h. `Adult Education and Social Action`_ April 29th and May 13th final session. `Genie`_
+   h. `Adult Education and Social Action`_ Committe Report

-      working on stuff for next fall.
+      April 29th and May 13th final session. `Genie`_ working on sessions and events for next fall.

    i. `Library`_ Move of library at next work day, `Joyce`_ will inventory library after
       move.